Musical-Specific Audition Songs

-The Best Audition Songs for The Drowsy Chaperone – by Character
+The Best Audition Songs for The Drowsy Chaperone – By Character

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something comedic, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.

-Step 2: Get to know the show
+Step 2: Study the Show

-Step 3: Pick an audition song
+Step 3: Pick an Audition Song

 Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
 Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.